 Leah Franklin, “She Got Game”

-Leah Franklin is a Spring 2016 Towson graduate and is currently working on her MBA online at University of Maryland University College.
+Leah is working on her Masters of Business Administration (MBA) online at University of Maryland University College.
 She has produced events in Miami, New York, Atlanta & LA!
 She loves planning events, so much that she does it full time with a management and consulting firm.
-When she’s not planning, she is at the beach, in the mall or quoting ‘Love & Basketball.’
+When she’s not planning, she is at the beach, online shopping, or quoting her fav movie ‘Love & Basketball.’
 Her hobbies include rewatching Michael Scott make a fool of himself, singing her heart out to Queen B & spending time with loved ones.

 Micah Ariel Watson, “Fade to Black”